-Luke is running to bring greater accessibility and inclusion for the disabled, to force government accountability and remove dark money from politics, and to correct the lack of response to COVID-19 as a public health concern that is costing us lost wages, poor healthcare, and the death of loved ones.
+Luke is running to bring greater accessibility and inclusion for the disabled, to force government accountability and remove dark money from politics.

 Luke Barber graduated from Kirkwood High School in 2014 and earned an Associate Degree from Saint Louis Community College in 2018.
 He is pursuing a Bachelor’s Degree in Social Work & Public Policy from the University of Missouri-St. Louis (UMSL).
 He was one of the founders of the Able-Disable Partnership at UMSL which is a student club focused on advocating for students with disabilities, especially for needed building modifications.
 Luke Barber is a disability self-advocate, who has a diagnosis of autism.
 He is very familiar with the Americans with Disabilities Act, Section 504 of the Rehabilitation Act, and the Individuals with Disabilities Education Act.
 While not a lawyer, he has won several discrimination cases as a plaintiff.
 He also has presented several sessions at multiple national conferences about disability and self-advocacy.

-Luke is currently employed by Easterseals Midwest as a Self-Determination Instructor , teaching others with disabilities about their rights and responsibilities .
-He also is employed by Schnucks Markets Inc. and works on the front line of the Des Peres Store, serving those who are sheltering at home.
+Luke is currently employed by Easterseals Midwest as a Self-Determination Instructor, teaching others with disabilities about their rights and responsibilities.
+He also is employed by Schnucks Markets Inc. and works at the Des Peres Store.
 He is proud to be a member of the United Food and Commercial Workers Union local 655, and an Eagle Scout of Troop 313; his Eagle Project was building a training course for the Puppies for Parole, a rehabilitative program in which prisoners train dogs for adoption in coordination with the Missouri Department of Corrections and Local Animal Shelters.

 The lines have been drawn.
 We must act to ensure that our communities and the 89th district are protected, and our voices are heard at the State Capital.
 Let’s stand together to make our votes count in Jefferson City.